lukejcollins/lukejcollins/README.md

 # 👋 Hello World, I'm Luke!

-I'm a passionate and creative developer with a keen interest in cloud infrastructure, AI, and solutions design.
-I'm driven to solve complex problems and am constantly seeking ways to innovate and enhance processes.
+I'm a passionate and creative developer with a keen interest in observability and resilience.
+I'm driven to solve complex problems and constantly seeking ways to innovate and enhance processes.

 🌱 **Currently Learning:** Azure

-🔭 **Working on:** My personal site powered by Azure DevOps/Pipelines
+🔭 **Working on:** My personal site with CI/CD powered by Azure DevOps/Pipelines

-💡 **Interests:** Observability, AI, Solutions Design
+💡 **Interests:** Observability, Homelabbing, AI

 💬 **Let's Connect:** [LinkedIn](https://www.linkedin.com/in/luke-collins-536bb223/)